arlahiru/TamilToSinhalaARTranslator/README.md

-# TamilToSinhalaARTranslator
+# TaSinlator
-Tamil to Sinhala Augmented Reality Translator
+Tamil to Sinhala Augmented Reality Translator for Android